vinidesenvolve/vinidesenvolve/README.md

 Hi I'm Vini!

-I'm a Junior Back-end Developer.
+I'm a System's Analyst.

+My preference is back-end development, but my goal is to become a Software Engineer.

 Some of the technologies I'm currently working on are:

-Java + Spring,
+Java and Spring

-JavaScript + NodeJS
+JavaScript

-Mysql
+Mysql / Postgre

 Be welcome and let's connect!